AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/background-work.md

 For early Samsung devices, there is no huge need for setting up the background work, but if in your case the application is getting closed or disappears from the recent tasks after a while, do the following:

- - Tap on the *Recent tasks* button, tap on the *Additional settings* icon.
+ - Tap the *Recent tasks* button, tap on the *Additional settings* icon.
 It should look like this:

  ![Samsung settings](https://cdn.adguard.com/content/kb/ad_blocker/android/solving_problems/background-work/samsungoptions.png)

- - Tap on *Lock Apps*:
+ - Tap *Lock Apps*:

  ![Samsung settings](https://cdn.adguard.com/content/kb/ad_blocker/android/solving_problems/background-work/samsunglockapps.png)